 |A JU-52 approaching Stalingrad.
 Note that the guys near the camera are hip-deep in snow.|

-The Allied attrition rate rose based on the Luftwaffe countermeasures, and the bombers were redirected targets in France.
-While this could be characterized as a victory for the Luftwaffe in that Germany itself was no longer being battered, it also was ominous, because the Western Allies now were targeting infrastructure in preparation for their invasion, which was a far greater threat to the Reich.
+The Allied attrition rate rose based on the Luftwaffe countermeasures, and the bombers were redirected to targets in France.
+While this could be characterized as a victory for the Luftwaffe in that Germany itself was no longer being battered, it also was ominous.
+The Western Allies now were targeting infrastructure in preparation for their invasion, which was a far greater threat to the Reich.

 |A German ME-262.
 It had its share of problems, but for its time was a superior combat aircraft, arguably the best of World War II.|